batect/batect.dev/docs/reference/config/containers.md

 Running the container `application` will first build or pull the images for both the `database` and `application` containers.

-Once the image for `database` is ready, `database` will start and launch the command specified in the Dockerfile, then batect will wait for the container to report as healthy.
+Once the image for `database` is ready, `database` will start and launch the command specified in the Dockerfile, then Batect will wait for the container to report as healthy.
 Once `database` reports as healthy, it will run `./apply-migrations.sh` and wait for it to finish before then starting `application`.

 ### `shm_size`